 Both of my siblings crack me up.

-My brother and I have shared a lifetime of quips and inside jokes, but my sister and I exchange funny animal memes for laughs.
+My brother and I have shared a lifetime of quips and inside jokes, but my sister and I have always exchanged funny animal memes for laughs.

-Being the oldest, I like to take some credit for cultivating their incredible senses of humor, but that’s another story for another time.
+Being the oldest, I like to take some credit for cultivating their incredible senses of humor, but I digress.